spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-external-postgres.md

 **NOTE**: using **an external Postgres server is currently [not very seamless](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/1682#issuecomment-1061461683) when it comes to enabling various other playbook services** - you will need to create a new database/credentials for each service and to point each service to its corresponding database using custom `vars.yml` configuration. **For the best experience with the playbook, stick to using the integrated Postgres server**.

-If you'd like to use an external Postgres server, use a custom `vars.yml` configuration like this:
+If you'd like to use an external Postgres server, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file (adapt to your needs):

 ```yaml
 postgres_enabled: false